How to Become a Data Scientist Without a Degree: Step-by-Step Guide

 So how do you become a data scientist if you don’t have the money to pay for a degree or the time to pursue it?

-1. Learn with Short Courses
+1. Learn with Online Courses

-A short course is a great way to learn data science basics without spending a lot of money or taking 4 years to complete a degree.
+Online courses are a great way to learn data science basics without spending a lot of money or taking 4 years to complete a degree.

 2. Get Practical Experience